:: HISTORY ::

 In the above photo, Jonathan Cristaldi (with a copy of a French version of The Great Gatsby in his pocket) pours celebratory glasses of wine for the Stag Dining Group, during post-event revelry in San Francisco on Bastille Day in 2011.

-The Noble Rot was dubbed a “traveling wine saloon,” by Tasting Table.
-Launched in New York City during the summer of 2009, The Noble Rot was the host of pop-up experiential wine spectacles, and often partnered with innovative collaborators where musical and theatrical performances were intertwined with experts and revelatory wine excess.
+The Noble Rot was dubbed a “traveling wine saloon,” by Tasting Table and was the host of pop-up experiential wine spectacles, and often partnered with innovative collaborators where musical and theatrical performances were intertwined with experts and revelatory wine excess.

-Gatbsy Jonny at all, came for the party with a simplicity of heart that was its own ticket of admission.” – The Great Gatsby.
+Gatbsy Jonny at all, came for the party with a simplicity of heart that was its own ticket of admission.

 :: A NOBLE WINE EVANGELIST ::